Why you can trust Jerry

 If you manage to get insured, it’s vital to pay your premiums on time and maintain a clean driving record.
 If you go 6 to 12 months without a claim, you may be in a position to ask your insurer about lowering your premiums.

-Affordable car insurance premiums mean no excuse not to pay
+Affordable car insurance premiums make it easier to pay

 If you’re annoyed at how expensive your car insurance premiums are, take heart.
 With Jerry, finding affordable car insurance is a piece of cake!